Faith in Small Places

 Allen: Historically, Matthew Shepard was a member of our campus ministry and was an Episcopalian.
 I’ve felt a strong conviction since taking this role that this is a huge part of our community that needs to be carried forward.
 That’s been a big part of the motivation behind our outreach.

-The most recent one—we have a statewide gathering every year.
+We have a statewide gathering every year.
 They said, “Allen, lead a workshop.”
 I was like, “I don't even know what I'm gonna talk about.”
 Connor and I had just had coffee, talking about how he's very rooted in his faith and that's a big part of his motivation, but he doesn’t have many outlets to explore that at a public university.

 So we thought: how can we talk about restorative justice and faith?
 And I needed to do a workshop that month, so we said, “Let’s do it.”
 We came up to Casper and had planned for 10 to 15 people to show up—there were 65.
+So we kind of blew it up.
+We couldn’t do a talking circle with 65 people, so it evolved into a broader conversation about restorative justice.

-Allen: Yeah.
-I think partly it's just, as a church, we have made reconciliation and justice a huge priority the past couple of years.
+Allen: I think partly it's just, as a church, we have made reconciliation and justice a huge priority the past couple of years.
 I would say that most of the people there were very excited because they're able to connect parts of their faith and parts of their worldview that used to be segregated.
 And now they're seeing the connections and the integration a lot more.
 And then there were some really angry people there too that were like, “What does the Bible have to do with justice?”
 And they wanted to have their voices heard because they feel like their perspective as being the silent majority—whatever that means—that was definitely part of who showed up as well.

 Nancy: Where are you from originally?